 Lecroma — Shaping a resilient future

 Aligning infrastructure delivery with community value

-Why workforce accommodation, cumulative infrastructure pressure and fragmented benefit-sharing are emerging as key risks in Renewable Energy Zones — and a Shared Value Masterplan framework that brings proponents, councils and communities together before impacts escalate.
+Why workforce accommodation, cumulative infrastructure pressure and fragmented benefit-sharing are emerging as key risks in Renewable Energy Zones — and a Shared Value Masterplan framework that reimagines REZs as special economic development zones, bringing proponents, councils and communities together before impacts escalate.

+Lecroma — Shaping a resilient future